False membership rate control in mixture models: Introduction

-The FCR is closely related to the false discovery rate (FDR), defined as the average proportion of errors among the discoveries, in a multiple testing context.
+The FMR is closely related to the false discovery rate (FDR) in multiple testing, defined as the average proportion of errors among the discoveries.
 In fact, we can roughly view the problem of designing an abstention rule as testing, for each item $i$, whether the clustering rule correctly classifies item $i$ or not.
-With this analogy, our selection rule is based on quantities similar to the local FDR values \citep{efron01}, a key quantity to build optimal FDR controlling procedure in multiple testing mixture models, see, e.g., \cite{storey2003positive,sun07,cai19,rebafka19}.
-In particular, our final selection procedure shares similarities with the procedure introduced in \cite{sun07}, also named cumulative $\ell$-value procedure \cite{abraham2021empirical}.
-In addition, our theoretical analysis is related to the work of \cite{rebafka19}, although the nature of the algorithm developed therein is different from here: they use the $q$-value procedure of \cite{storey2003positive}, while our method rather relies on the cumulative $\ell$-value procedure.
+With this analogy, our selection rule is based on quantities similar to the local FDR values \citep{ETST2001}, a key quantity to build optimal FDR controlling procedures in multiple testing mixture models, see, e.g., \cite{storey2003positive,SC2007,CSWW2019,rebafka22}.
+In particular, our final selection procedure shares similarities with the procedure introduced in \cite{SC2007}, also named cumulative $\ell$-value procedure \citep{abraham2022empirical}.
+In addition, our theoretical analysis is related to the work of \cite{rebafka22}, although the nature of the algorithm developed therein is different from here: they use the $q$-value procedure of \cite{storey2003positive}, while our method rather relies on the cumulative $\ell$-value procedure.